Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information

+In this section, we introduce and contrast message- and data-driven mechanisms and define our implementation notion.

-\section{Message-Driven Mechanisms}
+\subsection{Message-Driven Mechanisms}

-In a \textit{message-driven mechanism}, agents are asked to select from a menu of messages and the allocation and transfers are determined solely based on the agents' selection.
-This is, of course, a standard notion in the mechanism design literature.
-It is without loss of generality to focus on direct revelation mechanisms by the revelation principle.
-The standard timeline of these mechanisms is illustrated in Figure \ref{fig: timeline standard revelation mechanisms}.
+In a message-driven mechanism, agents select from a menu of messages, and both the allocation and transfers are determined solely as functions of these messages.
+This is the standard notion of a mechanism.
+The timeline is illustrated in Figure \ref{fig: timeline standard revelation mechanisms}.